-- Explainability is a component of the Amazon Ensemble and MVLR algorithms.
-Explainability details pinpoint the relative impact of the forecast inputs (such as related data) on prediction results.
+- Explainability details pinpoint the relative impact of the forecast inputs (such as related data) on prediction results.
 Take, for example, an electric bike company:

 - You can load a PlanIQ forecast model with information on historical oil prices, e-bike prices, and promotion data.

-- Explainability could show whether the increased oil prices or promotions have a greater sales impact.
+- You can show whether increased oil prices or promotions have a greater sales impact.

 - Explainability details are derived from independent feature variables within algorithms.
 These details help to make predictions about the future.
-Some common feature examples are:
+Common feature examples are:

 - Marketing campaigns and promotions